 Formed in 2010 through the efforts of the Wisconsin Arts Board, the organization strives to promote local talent, broaden art audiences and educate the public about our region’s creative sector.

-get bEHIND the aRTS 2020 thanks our major sponsors for their support: Real Racine, Osborne and Scekic Family Foundation, Visit Kenosha, Racine Art Museum, and ANS Creative Behavioral Solutions, LLC.
+get bEHIND the aRTS 2020 thanks our major sponsors for their support: Real Racine, Osborne and Scekic Family Foundation, Visit Kenosha, and Racine Art Museum.